Nutrition – The Ins and Outs!

 Something we need to watch out for these days, are foods advertising that they are “fat-free” or “sugar-free.”
 These terms are not metaphors for “healthy.”
 Healthy fats are needed in the daily diet to sustain life and regular bodily functions, like providing cell membrane structure, protecting organs and regulating body temperature.
 Fat-free foods generally tend to be high in sugars, which is a diet-backlash–sugars are carbohydrates, and too many carbohydrates are easily converted into fat in the body.
 In the end, that fat-free snack equals more sugar (aka, more carbs), which packs on the body fat.
 A balanced meal with fat, fiber and protein is the way to go, even if the fat level is low.

 As for the sugar-free products, they tend to contain sucralose and other sugar alternatives.
 It’s hard to say what these ingredients can do longterm, as they are new to the food industry and there has not been enough time to show the effects of longterm use.
 Aspartame, another additive, on the other hand has been shown to have detrimental effects on the human body.
-If you are trying to cut added sugars, don’t keep making the foods you used to eat with Splenda or Sweet n Low, but instead, incorporate fruits into your diet (like pineapples and grapes) or use coconut sugar, date sugar, pure maple sugar, honey, brown rice syrup, molasses or stevia extract instead of granulated white sugar or brown sugar.
+If you are trying to cut added sugars, don’t keep making the foods you used to eat with Splenda or Sweet n Low, but instead, incorporate fruits into your diet (like pineapples and grapes) or use coconut sugar, honey, pure maple syrup, brown rice syrup, molasses, or stevia extract instead of granulated white sugar or brown sugar.

 Beware: Food Fads